escalopa/kafka-playground/README.md

 ```
 ### ZK/Kafka 🐼

-To start zk/kafka node run.
+To start zk/kafka nodes run.
 ```shell
 docker compose up -d
 ```

-📝 Notice:  the kafka container sometimes crash on startup so consider auto restart when needed.
+📝 Notice:  the kafka container sometimes hangs on startup so consider auto restart when needed.

-You can use the following commands for kafka restart.
+You can use the following commands for restart the container.
 ```shell
 docker stop kafka0
 docker start kafka0